 Year of Call:

-Prior to coming to the Bar, Oliver worked for a West End firm and at the Solicitor’s Office of H.M.
-Revenue & Customs in VAT & Excise Litigation.
+Oliver acts for multinationals, SMEs and private individuals, and is routinely instructed by City law firms.
 His strong interpersonal skills, candid advice and robust advocacy allow him to forge solid working relationships, making him a popular choice and highly sought after by solicitors and clients alike.

 - Contributor to Millington & Sutherland Williams on the Proceeds of Crime (Fifth Edition), OUP (2018)